 Retford was thereafter seen as a martyr figure, and is still referenced today in church literature.

 The church itself is a modest structure with many hidden pockets of history inside.

 There are medieval carved stone faces, an ancient sundial in the outer stonework and a very rare example of a ‘leper’s window.’
 This window is thought to originate from 1440 (although was moved in later years) and was installed so that parishioners within the church could pass alms through the hatch and the lepers, who had to remain outside church walls, could receive spiritual succour.

 The remainder of the church is primarily a 19thcentury rebuild, which was instigated by the architect Edward Browning in 1863.

 Much like the small church, the equally small churchyard is just as interesting.
 In amongst the Victorian headstones, one in particular stands out.
 The headstone of the wife of rector Thomas Heel, is cracked in two as though snapped by giant hands.
-A local historian informed me that the grave of Mrs Peel, who died in 1873 had been struck by lightening some years after her death, splitting her stone dramatically in two.
+A local historian informed me that the grave of Mrs Peel, who died in 1873 had been struck by lightning some years after her death, splitting her stone dramatically in two.
 No other graves nearby were affected, but hers, despite the damage, has remained upright and a local curiosity for decades.

 Today, services run only once a month and is most frequently visited during the annual West Lindsey Churches Festival.
 Nonetheless, All Saints is a loved and cherished landmark in a little local community.
-Should you be in the area, do visit – but perhaps not if you see lightening overhead!
+Should you be in the area, do visit – but perhaps not if you see lightning overhead!